 Fortunately, some budget sleeping bags are designed to be genuinely lightweight.
 The Klymit KSB 35 and Mountain Hardwear Bishop Pass 30 both weigh less than 2 pounds and are suitable for warmer 3-season applications.
 For full 3-season use, the The North Face Cat's Meow offers additional warmth while weighing only a half-pound more than comparable premium sleeping bags.
 For any long-distance backpacking, we caution shoppers from purchasing the heaviest budget bags, like the Therm-a-Rest Saros or Marmot Trestles, because their additional weight will almost certainly reduce your happiness.

-At the same time, try not to get too caught up on the weight of your sleeping bag.
+At the same time, try not to get too caught up with the weight of your sleeping bag.
 The difference between the lightest expensive bag and the lightest budget bag is not as noticeable as one might think.
 It can also be a viable strategy to save your money with a budget bag and then use the extra cash to get a lightweight tent or backpack.
 This can be an effective way to reduce the total weight of your complete overnight kit.

 The weight or packed size of your sleeping bag matters little if it's so uncomfortable you can't sleep in it.
 This is a real problem with some ultralight premium bags that have shrunk their dimensions to shave ounces.
 Fortunately, budget bags haven't gone to the same extremes to reduce weight, and there aren't any bags in this review that we believe are narrow enough to disturb the sleep of the average backpacker.
 For larger folks or more restless sleepers, however, comfort can be an important consideration.